Alumni

 Güven Kandemir

-As a Phd student, Güven has focused on the neural correlates of representation in working memory.
+Güven earned his PhD in 2024.
+As a PhD student in my lab, Güven focused on the neural correlates of representation in working memory.
 He has investigated imagery, learning, as well as various other aspects of working memory with both multivariate EEG analysis and behavioral measures.
-Güven has now continued his career in science, joining the group of Chris Olivers at the VU Amsterdam.

 Aytaç Karabay